 I raised an eyebrow at his inclusion of Churchill and Roosevelt, but I didn't object; I wasn't too fond of politicians either.
 "I know what you mean, Johann.
 In Vietnam, we were left high and dry by our government.
 Any honor or loyalty left in that war was gone by the time I got there."

 I was surprised by the bitterness that came out in my reply.
 I paused for a moment to let it dissipate.
 "Kennedy, Johnson, Nixon ... none of them did our country any good in pursuing that war."
 A swell of bile began to rise in my throat, and my eyes moistened.
 Feelings returned that I hadn't had for many years, and it was unsettling.

 Johann became strangely quiet.
 I paused to watch his face change from one of engagement to one of reflection.
-It seemed like he was looking back on his past, and I suddenly empathized with him.
-"Were you with Willi in the war, Johann?"
+He seemed to be looking back on his past and I suddenly empathized with him.
+"Was Willi with you during the war, Johann?"